-The aforementioned methods to determine corrections for the nacelle anemometer and wind vane are only suitable in sectors without disturbance from neighbouring turbines or obstacles.
+in sectors without disturbance from neighboring turbines or obstacles.
 But most turbines are placed in wind farms and therefore a robust method to monitor and detect orientation changes to the wind direction measurement device is needed.
 Mandatory precondition of the following methodology is a nacelle met mast layout similar to the one in Fig. 7.
-The two cup anemometer need to be placed orthogonal and symmetrical to the rotor axis and need to be of the same kind.
-It's not deemed to have an individual wind tunnel calibration, but the operational characteristic has to be similar.
-A sensitivity study on the calibration uncertainty is given in Section 4.4.
+The two cup anemometers need to be placed orthogonal and symmetrical to the rotor axis and need to be of the same kind.
+It is not necessary to have an individual wind tunnel calibration, but the operational characteristic has to be similar.
+A sensitivity study on the calibration uncertainty is given in Sect.
+4.4.

-The wind speed difference Δ between the two cup anemometers v_1 and v_2 before the correction as described in Section 3.2, is dependent on the yaw error γ and it's magnitude is changing with the wind speed.
-The streamlines of a skewed flow behind the rotor (Fig. 2 (a)) pass different radial blade positions and with the amount of the tangential flow component a' greater than zero the wind speed difference Δ is changing for different wind speed bins.
-For the flow characteristic drawn in Fig. 2 (b), the flow streamlines behind the rotor are parallel to the rotor axis at the position of the met mast.
-Now the wind vane is in line with the rotor axis and measures exactly the vane assembly angle $\mu = \varphi$ (in our example 0°).
-We call this condition flow equilibrium since the wind speed difference Δ is approximately constant for different wind speed bins.
-The flow streamlines, measured at the two cup anemometers v_1 and v_2 are passing approximately the same radial rotor blade position and the tangential flow component a' is equal to zero (a' = 0).
-In contrast to Section 3.2 it is now necessary to use a single linear regression model without the yaw error term β_2 .
-This additional correction would lead to more or less constant wind speed differences Δ for different wind speed bins.
+The wind speed difference $\Delta$ between the two cup anemometers $v_1$ and $v_2$ before the correction as described in Sect.
+3.2 is dependent on the yaw error $\gamma$ and its magnitude changes with the wind speed.
+The streamlines of a skewed flow behind the rotor (Fig. 2a) pass different radial blade positions and with the amount of the tangential flow component a' greater than zero the wind speed difference $\Delta$ changes for different wind speed bins.
+For the flow characteristic drawn in Fig. 2b, the flow streamlines behind the rotor are parallel to the rotor axis at the position of the met mast.
+Now the wind vane is in line with the rotor axis and measures exactly the vane assembly angle $\mu = \varphi$ (in our example $0^{\circ}$ ).
+We call this condition flow equilibrium since the wind speed difference $\Delta$ is approximately constant for different wind speed bins.
+The flow streamlines, measured at the two cup anemometers $v_1$ and $v_2$ , pass approximately the same radial rotor blade position and the tangential flow component a' is equal to zero (a'=0).
+In contrast to Sect.
+3.2 it is now necessary to use a single linear regression model without the yaw error term $\beta_2$ .
+This additional correction would lead to more or less constant wind speed differences $\Delta$ for different wind speed bins.

-Let i and j be two different wind speed bins, then the linear regression models can be described with
+Let i and j be two different wind speed bins, then the linear regression models can be described with and